 Pay completely out of pocket.
 This is rarely the ideal option.
 However, if you don’t qualify for financing, insurance, or Medicaid, paying out of pocket is an option.
 If this is your best strategy, consider using a crowdfunding option to request assistance from your community.
 We’ll explain crowdfunding in more detail in a moment!

 Leverage a payment plan or credit card.
 Even if you do have to pay out of pocket, the manufacturer or seller may offer a payment plan that allows you to reduce the overall costs into affordable monthly payments.
 If those options are not available, you can also consider paying for your special needs bed with a credit card, which would then allow you to break up your payments a little further—though you may also have to pay interest on top of the price of the bed.
-Services like PayPal or Affirm can offer even greater flexibility with six months interest-free!
+Services like Affirm can offer even greater flexibility with six months interest-free!

 Use insurance.
 Your insurance company may cover or offset the cost of your special needs bed, depending on your insurance plan.
 If you’d like to approach your insurance company for assistance, we highly recommend submitting a Letter of Medical Necessity, which can greatly increase your chances of qualifying for financial assistance.